preciofishbone/OmniaDocsG2/_build/html/_sources/pages/edit-page-variations/index.rst.txt

 Variations and Reusable Content
 *********************************
-In Omnia v6, variations can be used as Reusable Content, the same way as other pages, see: :doc:`Reusable Content </pages/reusable-content/index>`
+Variations can be used as Reusable Content, the same way as other pages, see: :doc:`Reusable Content </pages/reusable-content/index>`

 Archive variations
 ********************